trashbirdecology/luisdva.github.io/_posts/2018-11-01-barplot-nonsense.md

 <figure>
     <a href="/images/dynam.jpg"><img src="/images/dynam.jpg"></a>
-        <figcaption></figcaption>
+        <figcaption>CCO image</figcaption>
 </figure>

 Bar charts for multiple observations are not good because:
 - they conceal the underlying data, so we cannot see the its distribution or the sample size
 - they look pretty lame

-I'm writing this quick post after teaching a ggplot workshop last month, followed by two biology conferences where I saw these plots used by students, plenary speakers, bioinformaticians, and various other researchers.
+I'm writing this quick post after teaching a ggplot workshop last month, followed by attending two biology conferences where I saw these plots used by students, plenary speakers, bioinformaticians, and various other researchers.
 In 2016, Helena Jambor also noted how [prevalent](http://thenode.biologists.com/barbarplots/) these charts are, even in top journals.

 ## Alternatives to the bar chart